 Heightened concerns for the environment coupled with the increasing costs of gasoline as a fuel source, and the relatively high costs of diesel as well, have resulted in a burgeoning demand for alternative fuel vehicles (AFVs) - with emphasis on hybrid automobiles and sport utility vehicles (SUVs) - by American consumers.
-On June 7, 2007, a full-page advertisement in The Washington Post featured Toyota Corporation's hybrid vehicles touting the company's sales record of one million hybrids, half of which were sold in the United States.39 According to a May 17, 2007 ABC News report, Toyota executives consider the hybrid market to be strong now and even stronger in the future.
+On June 7, 2007, a full-page

 The success of hybrids in the U.S. automobile and SUV market, in terms of sales and demonstrated public interest, is a possible harbinger for the future of hybrids in the small and medium-sized bus market.
 However, inadequate infrastructure for many types of alternative fuel vehicles (AFVs) continues to be a concern now and in the foreseeable future.
 The current reality is that most U.S. transit buses, particularly cutaway buses, use gasoline or diesel fuel.
-In Fall 2006, the percentage of alternative-fueled vehicles in transit bus fleets overall in the United States stood at 12.5%.40 According to APTA's 2007 Transit Vehicle Database, an estimated 6.7% percentage of the vehicles used for demand response are powered by alternative fuel sources.
+In Fall 2006, the percentage of alternative-fueled vehicles in transit bus fleets overall in the United States stood at 12.5%.
+According to APTA's 2007 Transit Vehicle Database, an estimated 6.7% percentage of the vehicles used for demand response are powered by alternative fuel sources.
 Thus, it is clear that most cutaway vehicles are still operating on diesel or gasoline.